NotArb/Jupiter/BOTCONFIG.md

     "EPjFWdd5AufqSSqeM2qN1xzybapC8G4wEGGkZwyTDt1v", # USDC
 ]

-# Transaction sender configuration (Optional)
-[[tx_sender]] # Responsible for sending non-Jito transactions enabled=false # Enable or disable this transaction sender (default: true) key="example_tx_sender" # Unique key identifier for this transaction sender rpc_keys=["solana-pub"] # List of RPC keys to send transactions from min_gain_type="solana" # Accepted types: solana, lamports, bps, percent min_gain_value=0.5 # Minimum gain required; note that the actual gain may vary by the time the transaction lands.
-Consider starting with a higher value to be safe. cooldown_duration="10s" # Duration to wait before attempting to send another transaction skip_preflight=true # Use the Solana "skipPreflight" transaction option max_retries=0 # Use the Solana "maxRetries" transaction option

 # Swap config (At least one required to find swaps)
 [[swap]]
 enabled=true # Enable or disable this swap configuration (default: true)